MiriamPapp/photo-forum/docs/pythonsetup.md

 # Preconditions

-In order to install Python on your system you need to do the Steps in _"[Set up your installation environment](../envsetup)"_ first.
+In order to install Python on your system you need to do the steps in _"[Set up your installation environment](../envsetup)"_ first.
 See the _"[Start page](../index)"_ for an overview.